-- John Miliauskas – Director of the Towson University Marching Band
+- John Miliauskas – Director of Athletic Bands, Director of the World Famous Towson University Marching Band

 - Color Guard Staff